frontend-fun/react-hooks-typescript-tome/docs/5-complex/index.md

 So things get complicated here.
 You can't make a web application with just a string.
 You need complicated nested states.

-## Data Organization

-Organize State Structure Based on Data Types, Not Components

-> For example, a blogging app might need to track who is logged in, information on authors and posts, and perhaps some info on what screen is active.
-A good state structure might look like `{auth, posts, users, ui}`.
-A bad structure would be something like `{loginScreen, usersList, postsList}`.

-`postsList` sounds like a good Component, a View that renders the Model.
-But the actual Model itself is not the list on the screen, but the underlying abstraction of the current `posts`.

-# Patterns

-* list of primitive states
-  * List of names of people, need to be able to add, remove, edit
-  * List of numbers where you need to be reporting the sum at the end

-* object state
-  * Want to have a situation where they must know shallow vs deep equality
-* record state
-  * change value of object
-  * add key to record, remove key from record

-# List of Object States

 ## Editing an Object in an Array with a Given Value

 ```tsx